OctopusDeploy/TeamCityBuildStatsScraper/README.md

 ## Configuration

-Two environment variables need to be set:
+The following environment variables need to be set:

 - `BUILD_SERVER_URL` - The URL (or IP address) of your TeamCity instance, without `http(s)://` or trailing `/` - e.g. `buildserver.example.com` and not `https://buildserver.example.com/`
 - `TEAMCITY_TOKEN` - An [authentication token](https://www.jetbrains.com/help/teamcity/managing-your-user-account.html#Managing+Access+Tokens) for your TeamCity instance, with enough access to read build information.
+- `USE_SSL` - Whether to use SSL for connecting to TeamCity.

 Optionally, you can also set

 - `SEQ_URL` - The URL (with http/https prefix) to a seq server to log messages to
 - `SEQ_API_KEY` - If your seq server requires an api key, you can specify it here.
 This also allows you to modify the logging level from seq.

 ## How to run